Zelda (turkey): Life and death

 Zelda was named after Zelda Fitzgerald, because (according to legend) during one of Zelda Fitzgerald's nervous breakdowns, she went missing and was found in Battery Park, apparently having walked several miles downtown.
 It is presumed that Zelda (the turkey) entered Manhattan's north end from the Bronx in 2002 as a wild turkey fitting her description was first spotted in Riverside Park and then near the American Museum of Natural History and Tavern on the Green.
 She continued to make her way downtown before finally settling in Battery Park.

 She occasionally wandered from the park, possibly in search of a mate.
 Each summer she left the park to nest and lay unfertilized eggs.
 In 2004 she was seen in Tribeca before being captured and returned to Battery Park.
 In 2007 a turkey, presumably Zelda, was spotted in Greenwich Village and Tribeca.
 She spent the summer of 2013 in nearby Battery Park City.

 In 2006 and again in 2009, she garnered wider attention when some tourists began to fear for her safety around Thanksgiving.
 In 2012, she again drew attention when it was realized that she survived Hurricane Sandy after having been missing for five days.
-While most wild turkeys only live to be six years old, Zelda was at least ten.
+While most wild turkeys only live to be six years old, Zelda was at least 10.

 On October 9, 2014, it was announced that Zelda had been found dead during the previous week, following an automobile collision.

 Giuliani

 Giuliani is the name given to a female wild turkey spotted in Riverside Park, who may have actually have been Zelda.
 A wild turkey was spotted in Riverside Park (adjacent to the North/Hudson River) as early as 2003, and wild turkeys have been reported there since.
-New Yorkers who frequent the park have taken to calling the turkeys they see there Giuliani, after Rudy Giuliani, the former mayor of New York City.